-Honda Civic Type R review - ignore the looks, this is an astounding hot hatch - Ride and handling
+Honda Civic Type R review – ride and handling

 Sport is also well judged, but combined with much crisper throttle response, while even the +R mode is now perfectly useable on the road if you’re in the right mood.
 Sometimes – just for a moment – you find yourself forgetting entirely you’re driving something that looks quite so dramatic, it really is that much more refined in every respect.

 When you find the right road, and really go for it, the Type R’s character crystallizes into something viciously hard-edged.
 The steering is very precise, and the variable ratio now means steering is mainly via your wrists, rather than armfuls of lock.
 It’s not dripping with feel, but neither does it ever register as being a hindrance to establishing a good rapport with the car.
 It is now far more poised, and it is more stable, and ruthlessly fast across the ground, summoning tremendous levels of grip, turning in with real keenness and begging the driver to push harder.

 - Honda Civic Type R Sport Line 2021 review – to wing or not to wing

 - Honda Civic Type R Limited Edition 2021 review – does it have one over a Trophy-R?

 - Honda Civic Type R GT 2020 review – still king of the hot hatch crop?

 - Honda Civic Type R FN2 – review, history, prices and specs

 - 2017 Honda Civic Type R review - just as mad as the old model?